Vitria-hub/Vitria/docs/AGENCY_APPROVAL_PROCESS.md

 - [ ] Verify you receive waitlist confirmation email
 - [ ] Verify agency is NOT visible in public listings
 - [ ] Verify agency IS visible in your dashboard
-- [ ] Verify admin email sent to contacto@scalelab.cl
+- [ ] Verify admin email sent to contacto@vitria.cl

 #### 2. Admin Approval
 - [ ] Log in as admin user